 Happy almost Diwali!
-I’m back from a lovely, eventful week in Russia (more on that in a separate post soon!) and I’m now gearing up for the sugar coma over the next few days.
+I’m back from a lovely, eventful week in Russia and I’m now gearing up for the sugar coma over the next few days.
 Wheeee!

 To celebrate, I made a recipe my grandmother invented.
 There’s old-school Marie biscuits and condensed milk which in my opinion, is the most auspicious beginning to the festive season 😀 Along with cocoa and almonds, the whole thing is rolled into the easiest ‘truffles’ in the world.
 And then because we shouldn’t hold back, there’s coconut, pistachios and chocolate to roll them in.

 It’s a happy Diwali already!

 I’ve eaten these a lot growing up, because my Mom made them as well, and amped up the flavour of these cuties with ground almonds and grated chocolate.
 They are chewy, not very sweet and completely delicious.
 I added chocolate liqueur to the mixture, which is optional but recommended, obviously.
 The Marie biscuits can be swapped with digestive biscuits or any other neutral-flavoured ones.
 The idea is to get a little texture in these truffles which is the secret to wanting to eat them like popcorn!

 Seriously, these are so easy to make, it’s dangerous, because you can whip up batch after batch and have nothing to stop you.
 Proceed with caution.
 I think my favourite was the coconut version, but they’re all really great and very versatile.
 The ‘rollings’ can be pretty much anything you want.
 Crushed peanuts?
 Do it!
 Just cocoa powder?
 Yessss!
 Sugar?
 Why not?

 Speaking of sugar, healthier truffles here, and they are just as good!

 - 90 gms Marie biscuits (or digestive biscuits)